Light heavyweight (MMA)

 Light heavyweight is a weight class in mixed martial arts, which generally refers to competitors weighing from 186 to 205 lb.
 It sits between the lighter middleweight division, and the heavyweight division.
 The light heavyweight limit, as defined by the Nevada State Athletic Commission and the Association of Boxing Commissions is 206 lb.

 Professional champions

 Current champions

-These tables last updated in June 2022.
+This table last updated in October 2025.